zhixuanliu1/casa007_ass3/README.md

-## This is about exploring relationship of smartness and
+## This is about exploring relationship of smartness and gini coefficient
+## Methods include PCA, OLS and WLS.